heavysixer/d4/README.rst

 Philosophy
 **********
+Many charting libraries do a poor job when it comes to separations of concerns.
+They attempt to be an all-in-one tool, which is at odds with how modern applications are built.
+Developers do not want a monolith that owns the data transformation, visual aesthetics, and interactivity.
+This leads to enormous libraries with huge config files, where every minutia about the chart must be decided upon beforehand.
+This typically means developers must first learn a specialized API in order to control even simple aspects of the chart which would be better delegated to other technologies. d4's attempts to do just enough, by enforcing these rules:

-* CSS is for styling
+*CSS is for styling*

-  - The charts add hooks for styling but do not apply style themselves.
-For example, a chart will assign a unique class name to a series but will rely on the designer to assign the colors in CSS.
-  - The chart expects a basic data format, but does not do any of the parsing itself.
-The data must be prepared before sending it into the chart.
+Many charting libraries make internal decisions on visual aesthetics, which may remove control from the designer, who may or may not understand JavaScript let alone the charting API.
+Choices on visual design like series colors and font sizes are best made in CSS. d4 exposes convenient hooks in the generated markup to allow visual designer to get precise control over the look and feel without needing deep knowledge of d4.

-* The chart does not own the data
+*The chart does not own the data*
-  - Data is a stand alone object which can be controlled by many other components
+Data is a stand-alone object, which can be controlled by many other items on the page.
+It should not change the data object.
-  - The chart should not get a copy of the data, it should reference the main object
-  - It should not change the data object.
 It can make non-permanent transformations.

-* Declarative

 Terminology
 ***********